-- a) Provide students with a sound basis of Human Resource Management theory as well as the application of principles in the business world. - b) The postgraduate courses are in line with the development of academic research in the field and also with the increasing demand for quantitative techniques (for analysis) in practice. - c) The exposure to disciplines in a variety of functional areas will successfully prepare students for professional careers as Human Resource Managers/ Specialists, in academic institutions and in the new millennium in private as well as public sector organisations.
+- a) Provide students with a sound basis of Human Resource Management theory as well as the application of principles in the business world. - b) The postgraduate courses are in line with the development of academic research in the field and with the increasing demand for quantitative techniques (for analysis) in practice. - c) The exposure to disciplines in a variety of functional areas will successfully prepare students for professional careers as Human Resource Managers/ Specialists, in academic institutions and in the new millennium in private as well as public sector organisations.

-- a) Admission to the Human Resource Management programme is limited to approved students with credits in Industrial Psychology/Human Resource Management at the 300 level or their equivalent or a related field, e.g. Management (see General Academic Rules). - b) Average of 60% for all third-year level Industrial Psychology, Human Resource Management and/or Employment Relations modules. - c) Students admitted to the programme are expected to have a good grounding in Mathematics and Statistics.
+- a) Admission to the Human Resource Management programme is limited to approved students with credits in Industrial Psychology/Human Resource Management at the 300 level or their equivalent or a related field, e.g. Management. - b) Average of 60% for all third-year level Industrial Psychology, Human Resource Management and/or Employment Relations modules. - c) Students admitted to the programme are expected to have a good grounding in Mathematics and Statistics.
 This requirement can be met by successfully completing STFM111 and STFM121.

+Qualification BACHELOR OF ADMINISTRATION HONOURS IN HUMAN RESOURCE MANAGEMENT

-Code: 5EGL02: E601M
+Qualification Code 5EGL02: E601M

+Campus Mahikeng

+Delivery Mode Full-time

 FIRST SEMESTER

 Module code Module description Credits

 HRNM611 Human Resource Training and Development 12

 HRNM612 The Human Resource Management Function 12

 HRNM613 Industrial Relations and the Environment 12

 HRMA611 Research Methodology and Data Management 16

 First semester credits total 36

 SECOND SEMESTER

 HRNM621 Strategic Human Resource Management 12

 IPSM622 Career Psychology 12

 MCLM621 Labour Law 16

 Second semester credits total 40

 YEAR MODULES

 HRNM672 Research Project 32

-Total credits for the curriculum 124 124
+Total credits for the curriculum 124

-EMS.7.6 BACHELOR OF ADMINISTRATION HONOURS IN INDUSTRIAL PSYCHOLOGY (UNACCREDITED HPCSA)
+EMS.7.6 BACHELOR OF ADMINISTRATION HONOURS IN INDUSTRIAL PSYCHOLOGY

+(UNACCREDITED HPCSA)